-PERFORMANCE AWARDS
+ARTICLE 8 PERFORMANCE AWARDS

-Section 8.1 Terms of Performance Awards.
-Performance Awards may be issued hereunder to Participants, for no consideration or for such minimum consideration as may be required by applicable law, either alone or in addition to other Awards granted under the Plan.
-The performance criteria to be achieved during any Performance

-Period and the length of the Performance Period shall be determined by the Committee upon the grant of each Performance Award.
+Section 8.1.
+Terms of Performance Awards Performance Awards may be issued hereunder to Participants, for no consideration or for such minimum consideration as may be required by applicable law, either alone or in addition to other Awards granted under the Plan.
+The performance criteria to be achieved during any Performance Period and the length of the Performance Period shall be determined by the Committee upon the grant of each Performance Award.
 Except as provided in an Award Agreement, Performance Awards will be distributed only after the end of the relevant Performance Period.
 Performance Awards may be paid in cash, Shares, other property, or any combination thereof, in the sole discretion of the Committee at the time of payment.
-The performance goals to be achieved for each Performance Period shall be conclusively determined by the Committee and may be based upon the criteria set forth in Appendix A. The amount of the Award to be distributed shall be conclusively determined by the Committee.
+The performance goals to be achieved for each Performance Period shall be conclusively determined by the Committee and may be based upon the criteria set forth in Exhibit A. The amount of the Award to be distributed shall be conclusively determined by the Committee.
 Performance Awards may be paid in a lump sum or in installments following the close of the Performance Period or, in accordance with procedures established by the Committee, on a deferred basis.
-Notwithstanding the foregoing, the terms of all Performance Awards so granted will be structured so that such Performance Awards either are not "deferred compensation" for purposes of Code Section 409A or comply with Code Section 409A.